 The most important tools a physician or other practitioner has to diagnose a mitral valve condition are history and physical examination.
-Thorough discussion with the patient regarding the development of symptoms followed by careful physical exam looking for evidence of murmurs (caused by turbulent blood flow through the valve and heard with a stethoscope) and of heart failure (such as swelling of the legs for example).
-Specific test that aid in the evaluation of mitral disease include :
+A thorough discussion with the patient regarding the development of symptoms is followed by careful physical exam looking for evidence of murmurs (caused by turbulent blood flow through the valve and heard with a stethoscope) and of heart failure (such as swelling of the legs for example).
+Specific tests that aid in the evaluation of mitral disease includes :